nokonoko/Pomf/README.md

 # Moved
-Development of Pomf has been moved to https://github.com/pomf/pomf, but the original code will still stay here as well if you fancy this code instead.
+Development of Pomf has been moved to https://github.com/pomf/pomf, but the original code will still stay here as well if you fancy this outdated code for whatever reason.